ISSN: 1035–9060 (print version)

 Casetrack—Casetrack is the case management system used by the Family Court, including the Appeal Division, and the Federal Circuit Court of Australia.

-Child dispute services—the family consultant services of the Family Law Courts.
+Child dispute services—the family consultant services of the courts.
 Family consultants are court experts who specialise in child and family issues after separation and divorce.
 They provide the courts and families with expert advice regarding children's best interests; help parties resolve their dispute where possible; write and produce family reports; and advise the courts and families about the services provided to families and children by government, community and other agencies.

 The Court—means the Family Court of Australia.